The platform that

 The Scored Pilot

 4 weeks.
 Your task type.
 Your benchmark.
 Your quality threshold.
-At the end — a score report that no other vendor can produce, because no other vendor has the scoring system to build it.
+At the end — a score report on every contributor who worked your data.

 -